sobpf/ReactiveProgramming/index.md

 **Operators**

 Operators work on an observable, they operate with the items and most of them return an observable themself.
 Be aware - we do functional programming so the original values won't change and new ones are created during the operation.
+Since operator can return observables it's possible to chain multiple operators.
+There are different types of operators:

+- creating observables - operators orginate new observables
+- transforming observables - operators that transform items
+- filtering observables - operators that only emits items matching a criteria
+- combining observables - operators which combine different observables into a single one
+- and many more

+**Schedulers**